-Franchise Fees: The franchise arrangement is documented in the form of a franchise agreement.
+Franchise fees - The franchise arrangement is documented in the form of a franchise agreement.
 The franchise arrangement requires the Company to perform various activities to support the brand that do not directly transfer goods and services to the franchisee, but instead represent a single performance obligation, which includes the transfer of the franchise license.
-The services provided by the Company are highly interrelated with the franchise license and are considered a single performance obligation.
+The services provided by the Company are highly inter-related with the franchise license and are considered a single performance obligation.
 Franchise fee revenue from the sale of individual franchises is recognized over the term of the individual franchise agreement on a straight-line basis.
-Unamortized non-refundable deposits collected in relation to the sale of franchises are recorded as deferred franchise fees.
+Unamortized non-refundable deposits collected in relation to the sale of franchises are recorded as deferred income.

 The franchise fee may be adjusted from time to time at management's discretion.
 Deposits are non-refundable upon acceptance of the franchise application.
-In the event a franchise does not comply with their development timeline for opening franchise stores, the franchise rights may be terminated, at which point the franchise fee revenue is recognized for non-refundable deposits.
+In the event a franchisee does not comply with their development timeline for opening franchise stores, the franchise rights may be terminated, at which point the franchise fee revenue is recognized for non-refundable deposits.

 Royalties - In addition to franchise fee revenue, the Company collects a royalty calculated as a percentage of net sales from our franchisees.
-Royalties range from 0.75% to 7.0% and are recognized as revenue when the related sales are made by the franchisees.
+Royalties typically range from 0.75% to 7.0% and are recognized as revenue when the related sales are made by the franchisees.
 Royalties collected in advance of sales are classified as deferred income until earned.

-Company Owned Restaurant Revenue - Company owned restaurant revenue is recognized at the point in time when food and beverage products are sold.
-We present company restaurant sales net of sales-related taxes collected from customers and remitted to governmental taxing authorities.
+Company-owned restaurant revenue - Company-owned restaurant revenue is recognized at the point in time when food and beverage products are sold.
+Company restaurant sales are presented net of sales-related taxes collected from customers and remitted to governmental taxing authorities.